PerezHz/TaylorIntegration.jl/docs/src/common.md

 @time solve(prob, Vern9(), abstol=1e-20);
 ```
 Clearly, the integration with `TaylorMethod()` takes *much longer* than that using
 `Vern9()`.
-Yet, as shown above, the latter seems meaningless, at least
+Yet, as shown above, the former preserves the Jacobi constant
+to a high accuracy while displaying the correct dynamics; whereas the latter
-with regards to the conservation of the Jacobi constant, which is an important
+solution loses accuracy in the sense of not conserving the Jacobi constant,
-property to trust the result of the integration.
+which is an important property to trust the result of the integration.

 ### [References](@id refsPCR3BP)